Brayn18/substrate_react/README.md

-# Substrate Front End Template is beaing used for web3 interactions
+# Substrate Front End Template is being used for web3 interactions

 This template allows you to create a front-end application that connects to a [Substrate](https://github.com/paritytech/substrate) node back-end with minimal